faudio/faudio/doc/Implementation notes.md

 Implementation notes
 ====================

-## C++0x support

-Requires a relatively complete implementation of the C++0x standard (see supported compilers).
-On some compilers third-party libraries (i.e. Boost) are used in place of the unsupported standard libraries.
-These can be replaced by the standard library when all compilers have implemented it.

 ## Library organization

 For C++ code we follow the conventions of the Boost libraries.
 There is a top namespace (called `scl`) in which every declaration resides.
 Inside this namespace, there are subnamespaces corresponding to functionality.

 Code directly related to the audio processing resides in the `scl::audio` namespace hierarchy, while generic and utility code reside in their own namespaces.
 Some of these namespaces are simply alisases for standard library or third-party implementations, for example `scl::thread` is an alias for `std` if supported or `boost` otherwise.

+## C++0x support

+The Audio Engine requires a relatively complete implementation of the C++0x standard (see supported compilers).

+### Missing standard library features

+On some compilers third-party libraries (i.e. Boost) are used in place of the unsupported standard libraries.
+These can be replaced by the standard library when all compilers have implemented it.
+The `scl/thread` and `scl/atomic` directories are candidates for replacement (see above).

+### Concepts

+C++0x does not support concepts, although these are needed for serious template programming.
+We use Boost Concept Check as a rough replacement.
+If proper templates are ever added to the C++ language, the relevant concept checking code could be replaced by proper definitions.
+All concept checks reside in `scl/concept` and `scl/audio/concept`.

 ## Including and linking